FuelLabs/verified-addresses/README.md

 # verified-addresses

-Verified contracts and token addresses
+Verified contracts and token addresses in the Fuel ecosystem